Introduction

 - those recipient outputs can later be spent like ordinary KCC20 branches

-- minting continues to work while allowance remains
+- mint transactions continue to work while issuance allowance remains

-- minting fails when the requested increase would overspend the budget
+- mint transactions fail when the requested increase would overspend the budget

 This is the clearest statement of what KCC20Minter is for.